Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-part-02.md

 ## The usual suspects

 In this part, we will go beyond the simple numerical operations, and dive into stack manipulation.
-And while the title of this section refers to the 1995 movie, we are not going to deal with Keyser Söze *this* time.

 ### Dup